 The history of Awamori is delightful, so ensure that you will not miss this demo.

-Yuzushu is a liquor made from yuzu – a special citrus fruit in Japan.
+Yuzushu is a liquor made from yuzu – a special Asian citrus fruit in Japan.
 However, the best way to consume yuzu is to make beverages.
-And thanks to the high acidity level, they are an ideal fruit to make various drinks, including this Yuzushu.
+And thanks to the high acidity level, they are an ideal fruit to make various drinks, including this Yuzushu with a signature sour taste.

 However, it will take at least 6 months to develop the flavor.
-Thanks to the tangy and tart flavors, this is one of the best drinks to enjoy, along with your favorite seafood dishes.
+Thanks to the tangy and tart flavors, this is one of the best drinks to enjoy alongside your favorite seafood dishes like sashimi, or you may pair it with a cocktail recipe.

 Location: Restaurants, liquor stores, or you can make them at home.